 Inspired by the forgotten classroom walls and blackboards… and the desire to create ‘a big blue painting’.
 The writing is partially student graffiti and over remnants of teacher’s daily instruction.
 In the end the artwork became a personal piece with observations and revelations.
 In fine detail there is a quiet confessions scribed into the surface.

-Everything was once shiny and new - full of promise and expectations.
-Old and beaten up.
+This piece was built on promises.
+Everything was once shiny and new and full of expectations.
+Now, used, old and beaten up.
 Repaired.
 Obscured.
 And then lost.
-Does the promise still hold true?
+Were the promises true?

 The triptych displays a wall of textures.
 The fragments suggest the wear and tear of life juxtaposed with the ability to last and persevere.
 The translucent depths of layers of the encaustic medium bury past iterations of information.
 Signs of distress, possible repair and irreverant overpainting relay a timeline of use.